Trayvon Robinson: Pittsburgh Pirates

-On March 5, 2019, Robinson signed a minor league deal with the Pittsburgh Pirates.
-On July 6, 2019, he was named to the International League All-Star roster for the 32nd Triple-A All-Star Game.
-He became a free agent following the 2019 season.
+On March 5, 2019, Robinson signed a minor league contract with the Pittsburgh Pirates organization.
+On July 6, he was named to the International League All-Star roster for the 32nd Triple-A All-Star Game.
+In 92 games for the Triple–A Indianapolis Indians, Robinson hit .297/.381/.453 with seven home runs, 36 RBI, and six stolen bases.
+He elected free agency following the season on November 4.

 Chicago White Sox

-On January 17, 2020, Robinson signed a minor league deal with the Chicago White Sox.
-He was released prior to the season on June 18, 2020.
+On January 17, 2020, Robinson signed a minor league deal with the Chicago White Sox organization.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Robinson was released by the White Sox on June 18.

 Lancaster Barnstormers (second stint)

 On April 15, 2021, Robinson signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
 In 94 games with the Barnstormers, Robinson hit .235/.353/.364 with 8 home runs, 46 RBI, and 12 stolen bases.
 He became a free agent following the season.

-Robinson re-signed with Lancaster for the 2022 season on June 3, 2022, and played in 88 games, hitting .287/.374/.441 with 9 home runs and 51 RBIs.
+Robinson re-signed with Lancaster for the 2022 season on June 3, 2022, and played in 88 games, hitting .287/.374/.441 with 9 home runs and 51 RBI.
 With Lancaster, he won the Atlantic League championship.

 On February 15, 2023, Robinson re-signed with the Barnstormers for the 2023 season.
+In 96 games for Lancaster, he batted .269/.403/.435 with 9 home runs, 52 RBI, and 8 stolen bases.
+Robinson won his second straight Atlantic League championship with Lancaster in 2023.

+On April 11, 2024, Robinson re–signed with Lancaster for a fourth consecutive season.
+He was additionally announced as the team's hitting coach entering the year.
+In 4 games for the team, Robinson went 1–for–13 (.077) with no home runs, one RBI, and one stolen base.
+He became a free agent following the season.

+Coaching career

+In 2025, Robinson retired and officially became the full-time hitting coach of the Lancaster Stormers of the Atlantic League of Professional Baseball.